omegavic01/IPR_Repo/README.md

 -   Output File: Merge Leaf Import.csv
 -   Output File: Merge Ignore Import.csv

-Additional Features: If the following has been added in the dispostion field of the IPR sheet.  [add, del, ignore, dup, leaf]  This script will run a seperate function and create separate import sheets for each.
+Additional Features: If the following has been added in the disposition field of the IPR sheet.[add, del, ignore, dup, leaf] This script will run a separate function and create separate import sheets for each.

 Summary:  For the first run of this script you will want to update ddi_api_call